pmwasson/text-base-game/README.md

 ## Play in a browser

-I've upload a version to the Internet Archive, allowing it to be played online using their emulator: https://archive.org/details/askey_prodos
+I've upload a version to the Internet Archive, allowing it to be played online using their online emulator: https://archive.org/details/askey_prodos

 ## Instructions